-The great thing about a bathroom remodel is that it often results in an increase in the value of your home than is greater than the actually costs of remodeling.
-Whether you want more space or you want a new traffic pattern in the bathroom, one thing is inevitable--the need to relocate the plumbing.
+The great thing about a bathroom remodel is that it often results in an increase in the value of your home that is greater than the actually costs of remodeling.
+Whether you want more space or you want a new traffic pattern in the bathroom, one thing is inevitable: the need to relocate the plumbing.
 Before you start tearing out the fixtures, make sure your new plan is workable.

-Determine the fixture setbacks.
-Check your local building code first.
+- Determine required setback measurements: Check your local building code first and follow standard code from the International Code Council if local code is not available.
 If you are required to pull a permit for the bathroom remodel, you will probably have to adhere to setback measurements.
 This just means allowing adequate room on all sides of your major fixtures.
-Follow standard code if local code is not available (see Resources below).

 Turn off the water supply before you begin, this is usually located in a utility room.
 Some older homes have only a meter shut off outside.
 Remove the fixtures and disconnect the water feeds and drains.
 Cap and seal all old water feeds.
 You can crimp copper tubing or purchase special caps for PVC tubes.